 Discontinuance of attendance or notice to the instructor does not constitute withdrawal.
-Application for withdrawal from a course or for change in class schedule must be made either through the Drop Course process in the MyEC Student Portal or through an official Drop-Add form which is available in the Office of the Registrar or in the Office of Continuing Education and Graduate Studies or the Office of the Registrar.
+Application for withdrawal from a course or for change in class schedule must be made either through the Drop Course process in the MyEC Student Portal or through an official Drop-Add form which is available in the Office of the Registrar or in the Office of Continuing Education and Graduate Studies.
 Under no circumstances will fees be included as a refund.